padus/ecowitt/readme.md

     <img src="https://github.com/mircolino/ecowitt/raw/master/images/D05.png">

-4. Enter the Gateway MAC or IP address (in any legal form) and click "Save Preferences":
+4. Enter the Gateway MAC or IP address, in any legal form (MAC addresses are safer because they never change, but they don't work across VLANs) and wheather you want to combine outdoor sensors into a PWS (which will allow you to create HTML weather tiles combining attributes from all sensor members).
+    Finally "Save Preferences":

     <img src="https://github.com/mircolino/ecowitt/raw/master/images/D06.png">